-- 1. The town and District Centres identified in Policy SP04, will be the focus for retail development and other main town centre uses in Pendle. - 2.
+- 1. The town and local shopping centres identified in Policy SP04, will be the focus for retail development and other main town centre uses in Pendle. - 2.
+To support the spatial development strategy (Policies SP02 and SP04) all applications for main town centre uses, which are intended to serve a borough-wide catchment should be in Nelson or Colne. - 3.
 Where justified, a condition may be used to prevent the change of use within Class E without the prior written consent of the local planning authority.